 At this stage, your marginal tax rate may have declined, and after age 71 you’ll have to start converting funds from your RRSPs into a registered retirement income fund (RRIF) or annuities.
 But you can still keep contributing until the end of the year that you turn 71, as long as you have contribution room available.
 Moreover, you can contribute to a spousal RRSP as long as your spouse is younger than 72 and you have room to contribute.

-Whatever stage of life you’re at, however, RRSPs are great vehicles for deferring taxes—and for making sure you’re well prepared for a future beyond your income-earning years.
+Whatever stage of life you’re at, RRSPs are a great vehicle for deferring taxes—and for making sure you’re well prepared for a future beyond your income-earning years.
 It pays to take advantage of this opportune way to invest!